hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Professor's want, or they want intellect;
 >
-> Who ne'er discover right or wrong they do,
+> Who never discover right or wrong they do,
 >
-> But seem delighted, if they're told 'tis new;
+> But seem delighted, if they're told it is new;
 >
 > So these professors dances try to make,
 >